 Often, it makes sense to launch marketing before the release to feel out demand, build brand recognition, and make users anticipate the release.

-Another benefit marketing brings is that it allows business owners to calculate future costs and profits and analyze the product’s performance.
+Another benefit marketing brings is that it allows business owners to calculate future SaaS app development costs and profits and analyze the product’s performance.

 Step 7.
 Analyze performance

 To fine-tune your platform, you’ll need to know if it’s performing as expected or if you need to introduce changes — to functionality, to marketing, or to your business plan and strategy.

 One of the most helpful tools to analyze MVP and marketing performance is unit economics.

 Unit economics = Customer lifetime value / Customer acquisition cost

 Unit economics helps you calculate the value each customer — a user, in the case of a software product like a SaaS app — brings to your business.
 This allows you to determine whether it’s profitable to use a particular marketing strategy to attract users or you’re throwing away your hard-earned money.
 It can also help you optimize your prices and forecast profits.

 Having analyzed performance and gathered feedback, you’ll have the data you need to make better decisions and continue developing your software as a service product.

 How much does it cost to develop a SaaS platform?